blalyasar/flask-opencv-live-stream/README.md

 # flask-opencv-live-stream
-Shape predictor app on web based
+Shape predictor app on web based with caching mechanism but slow becasue dlib process and python slow....

 CREATE VENV for  WINDOWS: